Ferrari 488: 488 Pista Spider

 The convertible variant of the 488 Pista was unveiled at the 2018 Pebble Beach Concours d'Elegance.
-The Spider retains the same engine generating the same power output as the coupé and hence resulting in the same performance as the coupé counterpart according to the manufacturer but now boasts a reduced weight of 1380 kg, making it the first production Ferrari road-going convertible car to be lighter than its coupé counterpart.
+The Spider retains the same engine generating the same power output as the coupé and hence resulting in the same performance as the coupé counterpart according to the manufacturer, but has a reduced weight of 1380 kg, making it the first production Ferrari road-going convertible car to be lighter than its coupé counterpart.

 The interior is trimmed in carbon-fibre, upholstered in Alcantara and leather and contains straps to shut the doors instead of actual door handles indicating the car's track-focused nature.

 Exterior highlights include new 20-inch diamond finish alloy wheels which are 20% lighter than forged alloy wheels along with 20-inch carbon fibre wheels available as an option.

 The Pista Spider also marks the debut of the Ferrari Dynamic Enhancer, a new lateral dynamics control which makes "on-the-limit driving more intuitive, controllable and predictable".